 Good Health is Good Business: A landlord's guide to increasing revenue by adopting smokefree policies: The guide encourages smokefree policies in multi-unit housing.
 It has everything you need to ask questions of your tenants, write an addendum to your lease that covers a smoke free policy, and how to let your residents know about the policy.

 Utah’s Smokefree Housing Directory is a free service for property managers to list their properties that have adopted a smokefree policy.
 A smokefree policy is an amenity renters want.
-You can download your application here.
+A smokefree policy is an amenity renters want.
+You can access our online application here.

 Resources and Tools